 We’ve always had plans and series we wanted to start once a baby came, and now is our great time to make these things happen!
 So here’s what we’ve cooked up for dating regularly with a baby:

-I’ll be honest, our first date out may be a movie because hello Mockingjay and Star Wars, apparently people really loved you and we couldn’t make it work with the little tyke over the holidays because apparently he likes to eat.
-Maybe we can look into noise canceling headphones and bring him?
+I’ll be honest, our first date out maybe a movie because hello Star Wars apparently people really loved you and we couldn’t make it work with the little tyke over the holidays because apparently, he likes to eat.
+Maybe we can look into noise-canceling headphones and bring him?
 I have no clue, we’re still new to this, but we’ll figure it all out!

 We also may adjust a bit here or there or splurge on a few more babysitter nights since this is something we do for this blog.
 Thanks for putting up with the occasional sponsored posts and clicking a few affiliates links so we can continue to have that date night budget and also help our babysitter with her college fund!